EmanuelG-Gaming/Icosahedron/README.md

 # Building the code:
 For some, this can be pretty straightforward, but here it is:

+## Visual studio code (VScode):
-- On VSCode:
+### On Windows:
 - Download the C/C++ extension on [their website](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), and CMake  tools might come in handy;
 - Install MingW with CMake;
 - Clone this repository;
 - Open Visual Studio Code;
 - Write some code or use an example;
 - Build the project;
 - Run it.

 (Assuming you've got a C++ compiler, and a computer with OpenGL >= 3.0 support)